codersupreme99101/CMPSC-442-FP-SP23/README.md

 (9) Click "Runtime" and "Computing" on the top menu bar to check that the instance is connected to any CPU at least (or a GPU/TPU works better, if there is personal access to it).

 (10) For any bugs/errors (which there should not be any), double check for any red underlines/red blocks in the code blocks, one-by-one, and edit to fix (since it may be typo, by user edit).

+It is also important to note to verify the dataset and additional files are correctly placed and accessible, so that the focus can be on the Machine Learning Processes in the .ipynb files.
+For this, to correctly navigate to the dataset and utilize that in the running code, follow steps (A) through (C):

+(A) Go to the Google Drive Folder and navigate to the Database folder.
+Download the full folder wiyh the Database superdirectory, as is.
+Unzip the folder, and drag and drop it into the main folder of the repository folder that is currently residing on your device.

+(B) If wanted, upload all of these files packaged, to your personal google drive or online cloud base of choice, and navigate into this singular repository folder.

+(C) In each .ipynb file, edit the pathway strings (given by "/.../.../.../" form, where the "..." indicates a certain file/folder direction) for the accesses to the 'Results' and the 'Database' folders (total of 4 such strings, in each file), such that the directory points from your drive to the correct location of the aforementioned folders.

 # Design: